solar plans

 Own your own power and enjoy potential savings on utilities.

-By clicking the button, you consent for Vivint Energy to use automated technology, including texts and prerecorded messages, to contact you at the number and email provided about Vivint Energy offers.
-This consent is not required to make a purchase.
-Clicking the button constitutes your electronic signature.
+Clicking the button below constitutes your electronic signature and consent for Vivint and its parent company NRG to use automated technology, including calls, texts and prerecorded messages, to contact you at the number provided about Vivint and NRG offers.
+Consent not required to make a purchase.
+Up to 10msg/month.
+Reply 'STOP' to opt-out.
+See Terms of Use and Privacy Policy.

 How much does it cost to go solar?